 I downloaded one dud while shopping around, which obviously isn’t included here.
 After carefully reviewing my options, I went with the eCover Go 3D eBook Cover and Marketing Graphics Generator.
 I don’t need all the tools since I also use PhotoShop and other design software, but I love the choices and the quality of the final rendering.
 I used eCover Go to design the graphics in this article.

-If you’ve decided to have your eCover professionally designed for you, check out Killer Covers, or look for designers on Freelancer or crowdsource your cover through 99Designs.
+If you’ve decided to have your eCover professionally designed for you, check out Killer Covers or look for designers on Freelancer.
 If you’re looking for a Canadian book cover designer, check out Nova Scotia’s Cathi Stevenson.

 Do you have a favourite 3D cover design software to do it yourself, or do you hire someone to do your digital product designs?
 Please share in the comments below.